neymarsabin/sack/README.md

 # sack
 An in-memory key/value store that can be used with clients that supports redis.
+This is not a production ready application.
+This is me doing some heavy stuffs in Golang :)

 # Installation Instructions
 New released version is pushed to dockerhub with tags.
 Just pull that image from dockerhub and run the container.